Sylvain59650/lodash-object/docs/Array.md

  ## sortedLastIndexBy

-    Array#sortedLastIndexBy(value, [iteratee=_.identity])
+    number Array#sortedLastIndexBy(any value, Function iteratee=_.identity)

-This method is like Array#sortedLastIndex except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
+This method is like [Array#sortedLastIndex](#sortedlastIndex) except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
 The iteratee is invoked with one argument: (value).

 Arguments

     value (*): The value to evaluate.
-    [iteratee=_.identity] (Function): The iteratee invoked per element.
+    iteratee : The iteratee invoked per element.

 Returns